Non-Compete Agreements Attorneys

 - Extraordinary or specialized training.

-Restrictive covenants which include the enumerated elements above is merely the starting point for evaluating whether there exists an enforceable agreement between the parties because these agreements are unique.
-More specifically, litigation arising from restrictive covenants (non-compete or non-solicitation provision) is different than general contract litigation because courts are vested with the authority to “blue-pencil” the breadth of a restrictive covenant to be consistent with the actual parties’ underlying interests.
+Restrictive covenants which include the enumerated elements above are merely the starting point for evaluating whether there exists an enforceable agreement between the parties because these agreements are unique.
+More specifically, litigation arising from restrictive covenants (non-compete or non-solicitation provision) is different than general contract litigation, because courts are vested with the authority to “blue-pencil” the breadth of a restrictive covenant to be consistent with the actual parties’ underlying interests.
 This means a court can virtually re-write portions of the parties’ contract based upon the facts giving rise to the litigation.
-This does not make the parties’ contract invalid, however, it simply means a court may enforce a less restrictive scope, duration, or geographic area depending upon the facts giving rise to the parties’ dispute.
+This does not make the parties’ contract invalid.
+However, it simply means a court may enforce a less restrictive scope, duration, or geographic area depending upon the facts giving rise to the parties’ dispute.

 A violation of a non-compete and/or non-solicitation agreement can give rise to two (2) types of remedies.
 The first remedy employers seek is an injunction to preclude future violations.
 The second remedy is for compensatory and/or liquidated damages.

 Should you need an attorney to draft, evaluate or litigate an agreement containing a restrictive covenant please do not hesitate to contact us at 754-253-8387.

 SERVING CLIENTS THROUGHOUT THE STATE OF FLORIDA, INCLUDING BROWARD COUNTY, MIAMI-DADE COUNTY, PALM BEACH COUNTY, MONROE COUNTY - THE FLORIDA KEYS, and the entire Miami area, Fort Lauderdale, Weston, Plantation, Cooper City, Davie, West Palm Beach, Boca Raton, and Delray.